 Pauling hypothesized that if there were sufficient vitamin C and more-than-normal amounts of lysine in the bloodstream, then the Lp(a) might be attracted away from the lesion and that normal collagen would take its place, restoring the artery wall to a healthy state and relieving the need for the repair plaque.

 An associate of Pauling with a serious heart insufficiency tested the hypothesis – It worked!
-This associate had already been taking large doses of vitamin C, but was not getting any relief.
+This associate had already been taking large doses of vitamin C but was not getting any relief.
 Pauling suggested taking large amounts of supplemental lysine per day, and it worked.
-Within a few months he was able to function normally and there was strong evidence that his plaques were being reversed and the arteries healed.
+Within a few months he was able to function normally and there was strong evidence that his plaques were being reversed, and the arteries healed.
 He increased the dosage and recovered completely.
 The same happened with other of Pauling’s associates, friends, and acquaintances.

 Within a few years, hundreds of people had reported that their cardiovascular disease had been totally reversed.

-According to the Rath / Pauling 1994 U.S. patent, a binding inhibitor (E.g. lysine or lysine analogs) together with vitamin C can stop and even reverse plaque formations – the amino acid lysine (lysine analogs), along with vitamin C and other antioxidants (E.g. Co-Q10, vitamin E and vitamin A) in sufficient concentration, can inhibit Lp(a) from binding to exposed lysine residues.
+According to the Rath / Pauling 1994 U.S. patent, a binding inhibitor (E.g. lysine or lysine analogs) together with vitamin C can stop and even reverse plaque formations – the amino acid lysine (lysine analogs), along with vitamin C and other antioxidants (E.g. CoQ10, vitamin E and vitamin A) in sufficient concentration, can inhibit Lp(a) from binding to exposed lysine residues.

 US Patent No. 5,278,189, Pauling/Rath (1994).
 Prevention and treatment of occlusive cardiovascular disease with ascorbate and substances that inhibit the binding of lipoprotein (A)

-Another patent concerns stripping plaque from transplant organs (actually filed first) -in later experiments Pauling and Rath showed that proline residues are also exposed by lesions in blood vessels; they filed a U.S. patent for using proline as well as lysine, vitamin Cother amino acids and antioxidants (in oral amounts well past what is needed for prevention) to inhibit Lp(a) binding and so “melt away” atherosclerotic plaques in human organs dipped in these solvents during organ transplants
+Another patent concerns stripping plaque from transplant organs (actually filed first) – in later experiments Pauling and Rath showed that proline residues are also exposed by lesions in blood vessels; they filed a U.S. patent for using proline as well as lysinevitamin C other amino acids and antioxidants (in oral amounts well past what is needed for prevention) to inhibit Lp(a) binding and so “melt away” atherosclerotic plaques in human organs dipped in these solvents during organ transplants

 US Patent No. 5230996: Pauling/Rath (1993).
 A Procedure for the Cleansing / Removal of Atherosclerotic Plaque from Human Organs During Transplant Surgery.

-Lp(a) is a combination of water-loving protein (apo a) and oil-loving cholesterol, and in contrast to L- Lysine, the unique amino acid L-Proline prefers oil to water (because of its five-member ring structure containing the amine portion of the molecule);
+The amino acid proline was found to improve the results by binding to additional Lp(a) receptors.
+Lp(a) is a combination of water-loving protein (apo a) and oil-loving cholesterol, and in contrast to lysine, the unique amino acid proline prefers oil to water (because of its five-member ring structure containing the amine portion of the molecule); Pauling and Rath correctly hypothesized that proline would dock onto the oily receptor sites not covered by lysine and astonishingly, adding proline to their solution completely cleared plaque blockages;

 Therapy mechanism doesn't depend on the cause of plaque formation